openstax/event-capture-api/README.md

 ### Schema Registry

 The Schema Registry and client gems for it are used to encode/decode events stored in Kafka.
+Schemas are sent to the registry when encoding happens.
 This code repository stores the schemas from the 'org.openstax.ec' namespace ("ec" == "event capture").
 To modify the schemas, change the schema DSL in 'schemas/org/openstax/ec/[event name]/v[major version]/avro_builder.rb', then regenerate the avsc files thru the following rake task

 ```bash
 $> bundle exec rake generate_avro